 Inspired by Italy's delectable pasta culture, our sunny summer spaghetti salad recipe is a cold side dish that will liven up your summer barbecues!

 This easy recipe just requires spaghetti, salad dressing, and plenty of vegetables.
-You can even take our spaghetti salad to new heights by using a spaghetti maker to turn out delicious, homemade spaghetti noodles.
+You can even take our spaghetti salad to new heights by using your own homemade spaghetti noodles.
+Check out our guide to preparing homemade pasta.

 Here's how to make the perfect spaghetti pasta salad!